pmean/build-website/text/08/HeterogeneityInAnova-08.md

 heterogeneity\--unequal standard deviations in each group.
 How should I check for this?*

-There\'s no perfect answer to a question like this and certainly no consensus in the research community on how to handle heterogeneity.
+There's no perfect answer to a question like this and certainly no consensus in the research community on how to handle heterogeneity.
 There is no magic formula and not very much empirical data on this question.
 As a general rule a lack of research consensus is good news in